Margene Adkins

-Margene Adkins (born April 30, 1947) is a former professional American football wide receiver in the National Football League for the Dallas Cowboys, New Orleans Saints and New York Jets.
-He also was a member of the Ottawa Rough Riders in the Canadian Football League and the Chicago Winds in the World Football League.
+Margene Adkins (born April 30, 1947) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys, New Orleans Saints and New York Jets.
+He also was a member of the Ottawa Rough Riders in the Canadian Football League (CFL) and the Chicago Winds in the World Football League (WFL).
 He played college football at Henderson County Junior College.

-Early years
+Early life

 Margene Adkins attended Kirkpatrick High School, where he practiced basketball until his junior year, when he began playing football.
 He played college football at Henderson County Junior College in Athens, Texas, where he participated in the Junior Rose Bowl twice.
 He had a brief stay at Wichita University, before dropping out of school.

 Professional career

-Ottawa Rough Riders (CFL)
+Ottawa Rough Riders

 While still a teenager, he joined the Ottawa Rough Riders of the Canadian Football League as a wide receiver.
 In 1969, Adkins was voted to the CFL All-Star team after setting a regular season record for the highest average gain per pass reception at 25.0 yards, a record that stood for twenty-eight years (broken by Milt Stegall).